Daniel H. Pink

-Daniel H. Pink (born July 23, 1964) is an American author.
-He has written seven books; five of them are New York Times bestsellers.
-He was a host and a co-executive producer of the National Geographic Channel social science TV series Crowd Control.
+Daniel Howard Pink (born July 23, 1964) is an American non-fiction writer who has authored seven New York Times bestsellers.
+He was host and a co-executive producer of the National Geographic Channel social science TV series Crowd Control.
 From 1995 to 1997, he was the chief speechwriter for Vice President Al Gore.

 Early life and education

-Pink grew up in Columbus, Ohio and graduated from Bexley High School in 1982.
-He is also a 1986 Phi Beta Kappa graduate of Northwestern University where he was a Truman Scholar.
-He received a Juris Doctor degree from Yale Law School, where he was editor-in-chief of the Yale Law & Policy Review.
+Daniel Pink grew up in Columbus, Ohio, and graduated from Bexley High School.
+He went on to Northwestern University, where he was a Truman Scholar, graduating Phi Beta Kappa.
+He then earned a Juris Doctor degree from Yale Law School, where he was editor-in-chief of the Yale Law & Policy Review.

+Career

 Upon graduating law school, Pink immediately began working in politics and economic policy.
 From 1993 to 1995, he was special assistant to Secretary of Labor Robert Reich.
 From 1995 to 1997, he worked as the chief speechwriter for Vice President Al Gore.
 In 1997 he quit his job going out on his own, an experience he described in the 1998 Fast Company article "Free Agent Nation" which became his first book.

+Television and video work

+He was host and co-executive producer of the National Geographic Channel social science TV series Crowd Control.
+The program set up experiments around the U.S. in an attempt to change behavior.

+His TED Talk on “The Puzzle of Motivation” is one of the 25 most popular TED talks of all time with 41 million views.

+He has appeared on CBS Sunday Morning and Face the Nation, ABC World News Tonight and Good Morning America, PBS NewsHour, CNN Fareed Zakaria GPS, OWN Super Soul Sunday and other programs.

+Washington Post column

+In 2024 Pink became a contributing columnist for the Washington Post.
+He writes a column entitled "Why Not?", examining unexpected ideas for improving American life.
+According to Post editors, the publication is using the column to introduce “possibility journalism."

+Personal life

+Pink married Jessica Lerner, a lawyer and fellow Yale Law School grad, in 1995.
+They live in Washington D.C. with their children.